mulle-sde/mulle-fetch/README.md

 #### Or even more convenient:

-mulle-fetch can often guess the correct type and name of an URL.
-To enable more user laziness, just give it the URL and let the magic happen:
+mulle-fetch can often guess the correct type and project-name of an URL.
+Just give it the URL and let the magic happen:

 ```
 mulle-fetch https://github.com/mulle-nat/mulle-c11/archive/1.3.5.tar.gz